Swag's Jazzfest FAQ - Transportation Summary

 3 Steamboat Natchez Dock Toulouse St @ Miss.
 River

-Editorial Opinion: Having used both the Express Bus and Taxi in recent years, I just don't see many compelling reasons to opt for the bus if you are staying in the French Quarter or Downtown (CBD):
+Editorial Opinion: Having used both the Express Bus and Taxi in recent years, I just don't see many compelling reasons to opt for the shuttle bus if you are staying in the French Quarter or Downtown (CBD):

 If you are driving from the suburbs and parking in the free lot in Marconi Meadows, the bus may make sense.
 Otherwise, Swag says: take a cab.